vacu9708/WHO-AM-I/Diary at work/2023.12/readme.md

 - Studied Circular queue
 - Studied the computer architecture(Instruction)

-### This month
+### What I felt this month
->I am very happy that this company seems much better than I expected.<br>
->I would like to try my best to gain great work experiences at this company.
+>I could learn how a company works and how I should behave at my first company here